Clinical Medical Assistant Curriculum: How to Build Yours

 2. How to Choose Instructional Materials for Your Curriculum

-Now that you have some ideas of what to teach in your medical assisting course, it’s time to find some resources for your curriculum!
+Now that you have some ideas of what to teach in your course, it’s time to find some medical assistant teaching materials for your curriculum!

 There are a number of options out there, such as: